Skip to content

 $ buf config migrate --workspace </paths/to/workspaces>

-After migration, run buf build and buf lint in the root of your repository to make sure everything works.
+After migration, run buf build and buf lint from the repository root to confirm the v2 config behaves the same.

 version: v2